kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 The `$.getScript()` method loads `loadFile.js`, then runs a callback function.
 The callback immediately runs `getHtmlFile()` and loads in "articleName.html", and it also allows the `setText()` to be run when `<div id="textTarget">` is clicked. http://davidwalsh.name/loading-scripts-jquery

-If you view `index.html` in a web browser with a good developer tool (Fiebug, Chrome Developer Tools, etc), open up its Network panel.
+If you view `index.html` in a web browser with a good developer tool (Firebug, Chrome Developer Tools, etc), open up its Network panel.
 You'll see that the filename for `loadFile.js` as a time stamp appended to it:
 {% prism javascript %}
 // Will look different every time the page gets reloaded loadFile.js?=1421161342213